 All around the world, the so-called poly community promotes this polyamorous lifestyle.
 They offer regular meetings, discussion groups, parties, Facebook groups, and, in many cities, preferred hangout spaces.
 The community itself emerged in the US during the early 1990s and filtered into Europe in the course of the 2010s.
 This is why, in 2019, most ideas and beliefs still originate in US communities and come to European cities in books or over the internet.

-I spent my leisure time of a whole year (August 2014 – September 2015) almost exclusively in the poly community in Vienna: I went to meet-ups nearly every weekend, participated in activities during the week, and, in the end, also organized a few events.
-However, to curious people, I can only issue a warning : If you care about your mental health, ignore this community!
+I spent my leisure time of more than a whole year (August 2014 – December 2015) almost exclusively in the poly community in Vienna: I went to meet-ups nearly every weekend, participated in activities during the week, and, in the end, also organized a few events.
+However, to curious people, I can only issue a warning : If you care about your mental health, don’t go to the poly community!

-The poly community presents itself as an alternative, even rebellious lifestyle, in contrast to the heteronormative mainstream: People have liberal worldviews, are more tolerant, are open to new ideas, and, above all, open to an honest approach to alternative forms of sex and love, which most people in the heteronormative mainstream claim don’t exist, or at least not in a healthy way.
-This especially includes multiple silmultaneous romantic relationships , that give the poly(amorous) community their name.
+The poly community presents itself as an alternative, even rebellious lifestyle, in contrast to the mainstream: The people and the community say that they have liberal worldviews, are more tolerant, sexpositive, open to new ideas, and, above all, open to an honest approach to alternative forms of sex and love, which most people in the mainstream claim don’t exist, or at least not in a healthy way.
+This especially includes multiple simultaneous romantic relationships , that give the poly(amorous) community their name.

 But under this liberal surface, a very different picture gradually emerged.